Daily lives in Africa transformed by crowdfunded innovations

 In Rwanda, as in many parts of Africa, charcoal cookstoves are ubiquitous.
 The rising cost of charcoal is a major drain on household budgets, and these cookstoves are inefficient at generating enough heat for quick meal preparation.
 On the health front, the noxious smoke from burning charcoal poses serious respiratory risks, especially for women and children who spend more time at home, and hardly helps the environment either, releasing CO2 that speeds up climate change.

-For Julianne, switching to biomass pellets, which produce more heat with less fuel, was a no-brainer.
-Enough pellets for a month of family meals now cost Julianne $18.57, a sharp reduction from the $31.21 she used to spend.
+For Julienne, switching to biomass pellets, which produce more heat with less fuel, was a no-brainer.
+Enough pellets for a month of family meals now cost Julienne $18.57, a sharp reduction from the $31.21 she used to spend.
 Like Amos, she is diverting those financial savings towards meeting the health and educational needs of her family.
-Lighting a charcoal stove, and keeping it lit, used to be a laborious task, but the ease and efficiency of using pellets has allowed Julianne to become “more punctual for work commitments and spend more quality time with my family”.
+Lighting a charcoal stove, and keeping it lit, used to be a laborious task, but the ease and efficiency of using pellets has allowed Julienne to become “more punctual for work commitments and spend more quality time with my family”.
 Cooking with pellets is also good for the planet: made from waste from forest management, reforestation and furniture production, they not only reduce reliance on raw biomass and charcoal but also have emission levels comparable to those of LPG.

 An evolving landscape